ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 Stored Procedures allow for procedural logic and error handling, as well as the dynamic execution of SQL Statements.
 Using store procedures, it is also possible to write code that executes with the privileges of the role **owning** the procedure, rather than the privileges of the role **running** the procedure.

 ### Session State in a Stored Procedure
 The CALL statement used to execute a stored procedure, much like other SQL commands, runs within and inherits context from that session, including session variables, the current database, the current warehouse, and others.
 The context inherited depends on whether the procedure is a caller's rights procedure or an owner's rights procedure.
-Changes the stored procedure makes to the session can persist after the end of the CALL if the stored procedure is a caller’s rights stored procedure.
-Owner’s rights stored procedures are not permitted to change session state.
+Changes the procedure makes to the session can persist after the end of the CALL if the stored procedure is a caller’s rights stored procedure.
+Owner’s rights stored procedures are not permitted to change the session state.

 #### Caller's Rights Stored Procedures
 Caller's rights stored procedures adhere to the following rules in a session: